 1. Agreement to Senior Subordinated Term Loan Amendment and Contribution.
-MacAndrews & Forbes agrees to enter into the Senior Subordinated Term Loan Amendment and to contribute to the Company, in each case effective upon the consummation of the Exchange Offer, \$3.71 of the outstanding principal amount of the loan under the Senior Subordinated Term Loan, for each share of Class A Common Stock exchanged in the Exchange Offer (provided that MacAndrews & Forbes shall not contribute more than \$75 million of the outstanding principal amount of the loan under the Senior Subordinated Term Loan, such aggregate contributed amount, the "Contributed Amount")), in connection with the issuance by the Company to MacAndrews & Forbes or its designee, of one share of Class A Common Stock for each share of Class A Common Stock exchanged in the Exchange Offer each share of Class A Common Stock exchanged in the Exchange Offer.
+MacAndrews & Forbes agrees to enter into the Senior Subordinated Term Loan Amendment and to contribute to the Company, in each case effective upon the consummation of the Exchange Offer, \$3.71 of the outstanding principal amount of the loan under the Senior Subordinated Term Loan, for each share of Class A Common Stock exchanged in the Exchange Offer (provided that MacAndrews & Forbes shall not contribute more than \$75 million of the outstanding principal amount of the loan under the Senior Subordinated Term Loan; such aggregate contributed amount, the "Contributed Amount")), in connection with the issuance by the Company to MacAndrews & Forbes or its designee, of one share of Class A Common Stock for each share of Class A Common Stock exchanged in the Exchange Offer.
 The remaining amount due under the Senior Subordinated Term Loan shall continue to be outstanding on the terms and conditions set forth in the Senior Subordinated Term Loan, as amended by the Subordinated Term Loan Amendment.
-The contribution referred to in this Section 1 shall be made by MacAndrews & Forbes assigning its rights and obligations as lender under the Senior Subordinated Term Loan in respect of the Contributed Amount to the Company.
+The contribution referred to in this Section 1 shall be made by MacAndrews & Forbes assigning its rights and obligations as lender under the Senior Subordinated Term Loan in respect of the Contributed Amount to the Company,

-Stockholders Agreements.
-Effective upon the consummation of the Exchange Offer and until the termination of this Agreement pursuant to Section 6.1, the Company and MacAndrews & Forbes agree that:

-2.1 SEC Reporting.
-During any period in which the Company is not subject to the reporting requirements of Section 13(a) or 15(d) of the Securities Exchange Act of 1934, as amended (the "Exchange Act"), the Company shall file with or furnish to, as appropriate, the U.S. Securities and Exchange Commission (the "SEC") on a voluntary basis all periodic and other reports that are required of a company that is subject to such reporting requirements and at such times as the Company would have been required to file such reports if it were subject to such reporting requirements.

-2.2 Stock Exchange Listing.
+- 2. Stockholders Agreements.
+Effective upon the consummation of the Exchange Offer and until the termination of this Agreement pursuant to Section 6.1. the Company and MacAndrews & Forbes agree that: - 2.1 SEC Reporting.
+During any period in which the Company is not subject to the reporting requirements of Section 13(a) or 15(d) of the Securities Exchange Act of 1934, as amended (the "Exchange Act"), the Company shall file with or furnish to, as appropriate, the U.S. Securities and Exchange Commission (the "SEC") on a voluntary basis all periodic and other reports that are required of a company that is subject to such reporting requirements and at such times as the Company would have been required to file such reports if it were subject to such reporting requirements. - 2.2 Stock Exchange Listing.
 Unless a short-form merger is consummated in accordance with Section 2.5, the Company shall use its reasonable best efforts to maintain the listing of the Class A Common Stock on the New York Stock Exchange.
 If the Class A Common Stock is de-listed from the New York Stock Exchange, the Company shall use its reasonable best efforts to cause the Class A Common Stock to be listed on another national securities exchange.
 In the event the Company is unable using its reasonable best efforts to cause the Class A Common Stock to be listed on another national securities exchange.
-In the event the Company is unable using its reasonable best efforts to cause a market to be made for the Class A Common Stock; provided, however, that nothing in this Section 2.2 shall prevent MacAndrews & Forbes or the Company from acquiring shares of Class A Common Stock or engaging in any other transaction permitted by this Agreement.

-2.3 Independent Directors.
+In the event the Company is unable using its reasonable best efforts to cause the Class A Common Stock to be listed on another national securities exchange after it is de-listed from the New York Stock Exchange, it shall use its reasonable best efforts to cause a market to be made for the Class A Common Stock; provided, however, that nothing in this Section 2.2 shall prevent MacAndrews & Forbes or the Company from acquiring shares of Class A Common Stock or engaging in any other transaction permitted by this Agreement. - 2.3 Independent Directors.
 MacAndrews & Forbes shall use its reasonable best efforts to cause the Company to, and the Company shall, maintain a majority of independent directors (each an "Independent Director") on its Board of Directors, each of whom meets the "independence" criteria as set forth in Section 303A.02 of the NYSE Listed Company Manual.